-3. “Mind maps can only hold so much information.”
+3. “Mind maps can hold very little information.”

-While this is partly true for paper mind maps, which are usually limited to the space of a paper sheet, digital and online mind maps are a completely different story.
-Since you can add links, images and notes to each topic, digital maps can actually be used as data pools or knowledge compilations, and hold a technically unlimited amount of information (depending on the software used and the way the information is stored).
+While this is partly true for paper mind maps, which are usually limited to the space of an A4 sheet, digital and online mind maps are a completely different story.
+Since you can add links, images, notes, comments and even upload entire files to each topic, digital maps can actually be used as data pools or knowledge compilations, and hold a technically unlimited amount of information (depending on the software used and the way the information is stored).
 With the right system, even paper maps can hold huge amounts of information while still being clearer than linear notes.
 More about this under point 6.

-4. “Mind mapping takes longer than making linear notes.”
+4. “Mind mapping takes longer than regular note taking.”

-A lot of students think that, because there is drawing involved in a mind map, they take more time to create than your standard linear notes.
+A lot of people think that, because there is drawing involved in a mind map, they take more time to create than your standard linear notes.
 The truth is, you can spend hours perfecting your mind map to turn it into a piece of art, if that’s what you want to do.
 But in most cases, mind maps will actually help you save time.
-Instead of jotting down every bit of information, filling page after page in your notebook, a mind map forces you to consciously decide which information is important enough to become its own node i.e. topic and to eliminate filler words.
-Later, when you use the map to revise the material, you have fewer notes to go through and can view all the important information at a glance.
+Instead of writing whole sentences and filling page after page in your notebook, a mind map forces you to consciously decide which information is important enough to become its own topic.
+Sticking to keywords and images eliminates all the unnecessary fluff and thus saves you valuable time, especially when you review your notes later on.

 5. “I’m a linear thinker.”

-Some of us are so accustomed to processing information stored in a linear manner that they’ve really become quite good at it.
-But that doesn’t necessarily make them linear thinkers, at least not in an exclusive manner.
+Some people are so accustomed to processing information stored in a linear manner that they’ve really become quite good at it.
+But that doesn’t necessarily make them linear thinkers, at least not exclusively.